omarkha/ArtBridgeToBaghdad/README.md

 # artbridgetobaghdad

 The Art Bridge To Baghdad is a website I made for my mother.
-She is an artist and a painter who sells her artwork in Galleries across the Globe.
+She is an artist and a painter who sells her artwork in Galleries across the Globe and especaiily in the US.
+Mainly.

 The technologies I utilized on this project are HTML, CSS, JavaScript, Sass, Bootstrap, Stripe, React.js, Node.js, Express.js, MongoDB, Mongoose, and I deployed the website to Heroku.